Sitefinity/Sitefinity-VSIX/README.md

 ## Use Sitefinity VSIX

 1. Open your Sitefinity CMS solution in Visual Studio.
-2. In the context menu of SitefinityWebApp project, click *Add >> Sitefinity.
+2. In the context menu of SitefinityWebApp project, click *Add >> Sitefinity*.

    A submenu with available options expands.
 3. Click the resource that you want to create.